nitinlodhi019/Deep-Learning/CNN/Pretrained_Models/readme.md

 * Remove the final classification layer and feed extracted features into your own classifier.

-* Example: Using ResNet to get image embeddings and training a small dense network on top.
+* Example: Using ResNet to get image embeddings and training a small dense network on top:

     from tensorflow.keras.applications import ResNet50